eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/identity.protocol.base.md

 Service (STS) Endpoint.
 How the participant agent obtains the endpoint address is implementation-specific and beyond the scope of this specification.

-If an `access_token` is required to be included in the Self_issued ID token, the participant agent will need to request scopes for the access token.
+If an `token` is required to be included in the Self_issued ID token, the participant agent will need to request scopes for the access token.
 This is dependent on the API used to obtain the Self-Issued ID Token.
-An STS implementation MAY use endpoint parameters as defined by the [OAuth 2 specification](https://www.rfc-editor.org/rfc/rfc6749.html#section-8.2) to convey metadata necessary for the creation of the `access_token` claim.
-In this case, the Self-Issued ID Token request MAY contain a `bearer_access_scope` authorization request parameter set to a list of space-delimited scopes the `access_token` claim will be enabled for.
-If no `bearer_access_scope` parameter is present, the `access_token` claim MUST not be included.
+An STS implementation MAY use endpoint parameters as defined by the [OAuth 2 specification](https://www.rfc-editor.org/rfc/rfc6749.html#section-8.2) to convey metadata necessary for the creation of the `token` claim.
+In this case, the Self-Issued ID Token request MAY contain a `bearer_access_scope` authorization request parameter set to a list of space-delimited scopes the `token` claim will be enabled for.
+If no `bearer_access_scope` parameter is present, the `token` claim MUST not be included.

 > A non-normative OpenAPI spec of an STS implementing client credentials flow is
 > provided [here](identity-trust-sts-api.yaml)